hogretup/WOPOAT/README.md

 *Sympy is responsible for question generation logic

-*Django the web framework used to provide a python based environment for sympy to run in

 *React is responsible for handling the front end

 ## Walkthrough of set up